|

 BRAZIL’S RECOVERY OF PRODUCTION-LINE MANUFACTURING WAGES REMAINS IDLE IN 2007.
 YET, THERE ARE PLANS FOR A STRONG LONG-TERM EQUALISATION

 In 2007 the closing of Brazil’s production-line manufacturing real wage gap stalled, remaining at a 63% level.
-In this way, although Brazil’s equalisation with its U.S. counterparts, of little more than a third (index 37), is greater than those obtained by Hong Kong ~and Mexico, it is still rather distant from the levels achieveditem27b by the most developed economies.
+In this way, although Brazil’s equalisation with its U.S. counterparts, of little more than a third (index 37), is greater than those obtained by Hong Kong ~and Mexico, it is still rather distant from the levels achieved by the most developed economies.

 This idleness notwithstanding, the future of Brazil’s wage policy is being redefined by clearly establishing a commitment to not only the recovery of its 1996 wage level but to the equalisation with equivalent wages in the U.S. That is, exposing strong affinity with TLWNSI’s concept –of the gradual closing of wage gaps through annual real wage increments (increments of several points over inflation)– a system of annual real wage increases is planned.
 Indeed, for 2010, Brazil’s government has announced the increase of minimum wages – the benchmark for all other wage classifications– of 5,87% above inflation.
 Such increase represents, in nominal terms, a raise of 9,68%.